magnusviri/dockerfiles/jamfpro/README.md

 Please let me know if there's anything I'm missing.

 ## Credit

+None of this would be possible without the awesome image provided by [Jamf](https://github.com/jamf/jamfpro).

 I used [Bryson Tyrrell's file](https://gist.github.com/brysontyrrell/95c9492f02a691b3f976830557f6d4ed) as a starting point for this project.